nspyre-org/nspyre/docs/source/contributing.rst

 Git grew out of the needs of the developers of the Linux kernel and is one of the most widely-used VCS tools available. `GitHub <https://github.com>`__ is a Git hosting repository that builds collaboration directly into the development process by providing developers with tools to ship better code through command line features, issues (threaded discussions), pull requests, code review, and more.
 If all this information is new, then please read this: `Understanding the GitHub flow <https://guides.github.com/introduction/flow/>`__  — it’s a 5 minute read and it will make your life a lot easier going forward.
 (If you want a much deeper explanation and a good reference source to get up to speed on the basics of using Git and GitHub, go to the `Git Handbook <https://guides.github.com/introduction/git-handbook/>`__.)

+.. _testing:

 Testing
 -------

-We use `pytest <https://pytest.org/>`__ to run tests on nspyre.
+We use `pytest <https://pytest.org/>`__ to run tests on NSpyre.
 Proper testing insures that when you make a code change, nspyre still works as advertised.
 Run pytest and ensure all tests pass before making any commits:

 .. code-block:: bash